 The Museum is located in Lippincott Hall 103, in the Mary Amelia Grant Gallery, named after a longtime curator and one of several significant benefactors of the collection during the twentieth century.

-The Museum's hours of operation for Spring Semester 2019 are M-Th, 10 am - 4 pm, and Fridays 10 am - 2 pm.
+The Museum's hours of operation for Fall Semester 2019 are M-Th, 10 am - 4 pm, and Fridays 10 am - 2 pm.

-The Museum is closed during the summer, for all breaks, and on KU and Federal holidays.
+We are closed during the summer, for all breaks, and on KU and Federal holidays.